szager-chromium/rr/FAQ.md

 * Are there any plans to support BSD / MacOS?

-* Can rr be used to (effectively) debug java/jvm programs?
+* Can rr be used to (effectively) debug java/jvm programs? webdriver tests?